learn-co-students/react-updating-state-cb-gh-000/README.md

 ...
 ```

-## State changes vs. prop changes
+## State Changes vs. Prop Changes

 ![Not the same thing!](http://4.bp.blogspot.com/-YpCHzw3WdTo/UzNBI3BzYKI/AAAAAAAAJoY/S34pUkXKhUU/s1600/aaa.png)

-It's important to note the difference between changes in state and changes in props.
-Changes in state and/or props will both trigger a re-render of our React component.
-However, changes in state can only happen _internally_ due to components changing their own state.
-Changes in props can only happen _externally_, due to changes in prop values being passed in.
+It's important to note the difference between changes in state and changes in
+props.
+Changes in state and/or props will both trigger a re-render of our React
+component.
+However, changes in state can only happen _internally_ due to
+components changing their own state.
+Changes in props can only happen
+_externally_, due to changes in prop values being passed in.

 ## Resources

 - [Transferring props](https://facebook.github.io/react/docs/transferring-props.html)
 - [Component API](https://facebook.github.io/react/docs/component-api.html)